 Aside from repurposing valuable water, water reclamation systems used in car washes reduce disposal costs while helping to prevent detergents and other chemicals from polluting the environment.
 One method of water reclamation involves using a filter press, which is available through M.W.
 Watermark.
 Designed to remove solids from wash water while allowing soaps to be reused, our filter presses offer an easy opportunity to reduce the environmental footprint of your wash while maximizing its efficiency.

 Contact M.W.
-Watermark to learn more about saving money in metal finishing wastewater treatment while preserving the environment.
+Watermark today to learn more about car wash wastewater recycling equipment.

 About M.W.
 Watermark

 M.W.
 WATERMARK wants to make a difference.
 We are passionate about the world’s water.
 We are innovative, focused on customer service and always try to exceed expectations.
 We are an environmentally conscious company with people who are energized, encouraged and inspired to make a difference on our planet by helping to keep our shared, finite water supply clean and usable for generations to come.
 We build amazing, custom water and wastewater treatment equipment.
 Together, we can make a difference.